In Part II of the Influencer series, we dived deep into the world of unpaid influencer campaigns.

-What we learned is that for smaller companies, and especially startups with a product-centric business model (as opposed to, say, a service-based one), running an influencer campaign by giving away free products and discounts is a great way to quickly spread your brand’s market presence and potentially accelerate revenue.
+What we learned is that for smaller companies, and especially startups with a product-centric business model, running an influencer campaign by giving away free products and discounts is a great way to quickly spread your brand’s market presence and potentially accelerate revenue.

-For one, controlling the quality of the influencers’ content is much more difficult, and sometimes impossible.
+For one, controlling the quality of an unpaid influencer’s content is much more difficult than with their paid counterparts, and sometimes it’s impossible.
 Although you may gift your product to influencers, unless you have a contractual arrangement with them (common for ambassador programs) nothing is stopping them from negatively displaying your brand.
 This risk is especially prevalent if you’re working with a product-review style influencer.

-For example, say you give your product – a whey protein shake – to a micro-influencer who works out in the gym a lot; you would assume the people following this influencer and liking his content would be gym rats, too, but maybe the influencer has a hyper-extroverted personality and has amassed a following more so on the basis of his personality than his gym routine.
+For example, say you give your product (a whey protein shake) to a micro-influencer who works out in the gym a lot and takes copious amounts of mirror selfies; you would assume the people following this influencer and liking his content would be gym rats, too, but it turns out this influencer just has a hyper-extroverted personality and has amassed a following more so on the basis of his personality (or six-pack) than his actual gym routine.

-With a paid influencer, you can control the terms of your partnership (endorsement frequency, style, and even language to an extent) and practically eliminate the chances that your influencer’s following demographic doesn’t match your target demographic.
+With a paid influencer, you can control the terms of your partnership (e.g., endorsement frequency, promotion style, and even language or tone to an extent).
+This way you can practically eliminate the chances that your influencer’s following demographic doesn’t match your target demographic.

 - $1,000 per 100,000 followers

-- $250 per post for influencers with less than 50,000 followers.
+- (Or) $250 per post for micro-influencers with less than 50,000 followers.

-- For YouTubers with more than 50,000 subscribers, marketers can add roughly $2,000 per 100,000 views per video, up until around 1 million subscribers, at which point a dedicated video could cost upwards of $25,000-$50,000.
+- For YouTubers with more than 50,000 subscribers, marketers can expect to pay roughly $2,000 per 100,000 views per video, up until around 1 million subscribers, at which point a dedicated video could cost upwards of $25,000-$50,000.